jbaudru/EsoPy-Framework/readme.md

 GOTO 5
 END
 ```
 Here is how the user can modify the keywords and symbols to complexify the code.
+Code from `esolang1_fibo.eso`:
 ```
 @@@ Fibonacci sequence
 & +-+ 0